fairouz-khalaf/fairouz-khalaf/README.md

 ### 👩‍💻 About Me

-- 💻 I'm a Software Engineer</strong>
+- 💻 I'm a Software Engineer& Flutter developer</strong>
 - 👀 I’m passionate about learning programming
 - 🌱 Currently exploring mobile app development using Flutter
 - ⚡ Fun fact: I’m always curious and stay up to date with new technologies